scop/bash-completion/README.md

    install(FILES your-completion-file DESTINATION "${CMAKE_INSTALL_DATAROOTDIR}/bash-completion/completions")
    ```

-**Q. When completing on a symlink to a directory, bash does not append
+**Q5.
+When completing on a symlink to a directory, bash does not append
    the trailing `/` and I have to hit <kbd>&lt;Tab></kbd> again.
    I don't like this.**